 \subsection{Network Architectures and Implementation Details}

-\paragraph{Architectures: } The \textit{deformation module} is defined as a small CNN architecture comprised of 4 convolution layers, each with $3\times3$ kernels follower by BatchNorm and Relu.
-The number of kernels in each respective layer is $\{24,24,3,1\}$.
-A softmax layer is added at the end.
-All convolution layers are initialised following He initialization \cite{he2015delving}.
-The \textit{segmentation module} was defined as a deep CNN architecture, with HRNetV2-W48 \cite{sun2019high} applied in all datasets, and PSP-net\cite{zhao2017pyramid} as a sanity check in Cityscapes dataset.
-The segmentation network HRNetV2-W48 is pre-trained on Imagenet dataset as provided by the author \cite{sun2019high}.
-In all settings, the size of deformation map $\mathbf{d}$ are either consistent or twice the size of downsampled image. \paragraph{Training: } For all experiments, we employ the same training scheme unless otherwise stated.
-We optimize parameters using Adam \cite{kingma2014adam} with initial learning rate of $1e10^{-3}$ and $\beta=0.9$, and train for 200 epochs on DeepGlobe, 250 epoches on PCa-Histo dataset, and 125 epoches on Cityscapes dataset.
-We use batch size of 4 for the Cityscapes dataset\cite{cordts2016cityscapes} and the DeepGlobe dataset\cite{DeepGlobe18} and batch size of 2 for PCa-Histo dataset.
-We employ step decay learning rate policy.
-We scale the \textit{edge loss} 100 times so it is in the same scale with the \textit{segmentation loss}.
-During training of the segmentation network we do not include upsampling stage but instead downsample the label map.
-For all datasets, we take whole image to downsample as input, without any crop.
-During training we augment data by random left-right flipping.
-We All networks are trained on 2 GPUs from internal cluster (machine models: gtx1080ti, titanxp, titanx, rtx2080ti, p100, v100, rtx6000), with syncBN.
+\paragraph{Architectures: } The \textit{deformation module} is defined as a small CNN architecture comprising 3 layers each with $3\times3$ kernels follower by BatchNorm and Relu.
+The number of kernels in each respective layer is $\{24,24,3\}$.
+A final $1\times1$ convolutional layer is applied to reduce the dimensionality and a softmax layer for normalisation are added at the end.
+All convolution layers are initialised following He initialization \citep{he2015delving}.
+The \textit{segmentation module} was defined as a deep CNN architecture, with HRNetV2-W48 \citep{sun2019high} applied in all datasets, and PSP-net \citep{zhao2017pyramid} as a sanity check in the Cityscapes dataset.
+The segmentation network HRNetV2-W48 is pre-trained on the Imagenet dataset as provided by \cite{sun2019high}.
+In all settings, the size of the deformation map $\mathbf{d}$ is either same or twice the size of the downsampled image. \paragraph{Training: } For all experiments, we employ the same training scheme unless otherwise stated.
+We optimize parameters using Adam \citep{kingma2014adam} with an initial learning rate of $1\times10^{-3}$ and $\beta=0.9$, and train for 200 epochs on DeepGlobe, 250 epochs on PCa-Histo dataset, and 125 epochs on Cityscapes dataset.
+We use a batch size of 4 for the Cityscapes dataset \citep{cordts2016cityscapes} and the DeepGlobe dataset \citep{DeepGlobe18} and a batch size of 2 for the PCa-Histo dataset.
+We employ the step decay learning rate policy.
+We scale the \textit{edge loss} 100 times so it is on the same scale as the \textit{segmentation loss}.
+During the training of the segmentation network we do not include upsampling stage but instead, downsample the label map.
+For all datasets, we take the whole image to downsample as input, unless otherwise stated.
+During training, we augment data by random left-right flipping.
+All networks are trained on 2 GPUs from an internal cluster (machine models: gtx1080ti, titanxp, titanx, rtx2080ti, p100, v100, rtx6000), with syncBN.